 Fortuna Silver Mines's score of 27 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Fortuna Silver Mines reported total carbon emissions of approximately 144,030,000 kg CO2e, comprising about 88,902,000 kg CO2e from Scope 1 emissions and about 55,128,000 kg CO2e from Scope 2 emissions.
-This represents a slight increase in total emissions compared to 2022, when the company recorded approximately 136,741,000 kg CO2e, with Scope 1 emissions at about 81,015,000 kg CO2e and Scope 2 emissions at about 55,726,000 kg CO2e.
+In 2023, Fortuna Silver Mines reported total carbon emissions of approximately 144,030,000 kg CO2e, comprising 88,902,000 kg CO2e from Scope 1 and 55,128,000 kg CO2e from Scope 2 emissions.
+This marks a slight increase from 2022, where total emissions were about 136,741,000 kg CO2e, with Scope 1 emissions at 81,015,000 kg CO2e and Scope 2 at 55,726,000 kg CO2e.
+Over the past few years, emissions have fluctuated, with 2021 emissions recorded at approximately 146,825,000 kg CO2e and 2020 at about 70,983,000 kg CO2e.
 Fortuna Silver Mines has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
-The company has not set specific reduction targets or initiatives as part of its climate commitments, nor has it participated in initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP) that would typically guide emissions reduction strategies.
-The emissions data is sourced directly from Fortuna Mining Corp., with no cascaded data from a parent or related organization.
-As the company continues to operate in the mining sector, it faces increasing pressure to enhance its sustainability practices and reduce its carbon footprint in alignment with global climate goals.
+The company has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges, which may limit its ability to demonstrate a proactive approach to climate commitments.
+Overall, Fortuna Silver Mines operates within the mining sector, which is under increasing scrutiny for its environmental impact.
+The company’s emissions data is sourced directly from Fortuna Mining Corp., with no cascaded data from parent or related organizations.
+As the industry evolves, establishing clear reduction targets and enhancing transparency in emissions reporting will be crucial for Fortuna Silver Mines to align with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents